 Sam's dad's ALS prevented them from being able to do typical father-son activities.
 Over the past few years, Sam has come to realize how especially difficult it must have been for his dad to know he wouldn't be able to watch his children grow up, not be able to do things on his own because he couldn't move his muscles, and not being able to eat or talk (which were two of his most favorite activities).
 Sam misses him every single day and hopes to continue helping others with ALS and advancing research in his dad's memory.

-Currently a college first-year, Sam remains interested in ALS research, business, politics, and technology.
+Currently a first-year in college, Sam remains interested in ALS research, business, politics, and technology.